Alaska Brown Bear Hunting

 In the April of 2006, hunter Dan Gabriel and guide Robert Jewett put a 5 1/2 hour stalk on this bear (pictured left).
 They hiked on snowshoes and closed in to just 39 feet before making the shot.

-It was a brown bear hunt that neither of them will ever forget.
+It was an Alaska brown bear hunting trip that neither of them will ever forget.

 Spring Brown Bear Hunt